KaustubhKumar05/llm_chat/readme.md

 ## Generic LLM interface

 Chat with audio response.
+Push to talk or type.
-The context and transcripts are preserved.
+The transcripts and contexts are preserved.

 - DB: Redis
 - LLM: Gemini 2.0, can be swapped.
 Currently it also manages STT